trinitylake-io/trinitylake/docs/index.md

 ## Introduction

 TrinityLake is an **Open Lakehouse Format** for Big Data Analytics, ML & AI.
-It defines the objects in a Lakehouse and provides a consistent and efficient way for accessing and manipulating these objects.
+It defines different objects in a Lakehouse and provides a consistent and efficient way for accessing and manipulating these objects.
 The TrinityLake format offers the following key features:

 ### Multi-Object Multi-Statement Transactions